 You may be thinking your site is mobile-friendly when it’s actually not.
-A lot of eCommerce platforms have started offering mobile-friendly themes but many of them don’t fully optimize your site.
-Usually these themes will apply to top-level navigation pages like your home page or product category pages.
+A lot of eCommerce platforms like Magento have started offering mobile-friendly themes but many of them don’t fully optimize your site.
+Usually, these themes will apply to top-level navigation pages like your home page or product category pages.
 But when you get deeper into the site to the individual product detail pages or the checkout process, your site doesn’t function as well as it should on a mobile device.
 This creates a very poor user experience and usually sends visitors looking for another site.
 Ideally, your website should look and function perfectly no matter what kind of device it’s accessed from.

 One very simple way to check how your site works on mobile devices is to check it out on your own phone or tablet.
 You might be surprised how some of the buttons really work (or don’t work).

 You can also see if Google considers your site mobile-friendly or not.
 Since they began favoring mobile-friendly sites in search, they made a free test available.
 All you need to do is enter your site’s address and see what Google says about it.
 You can find their free test right here: Google Mobile-Friendly Test.